 - Weeding Women was the first gardening maintenance group in Western Australia.
 It entered the industry just before the ‘garden boom’ hit Australia.
 Burke’s Backyard had started a weekly gardening program on TV and Gardening Australia began shortly after.

 - The business weathered the recession of 1990/91, the boom and busts of mining, and the ravages and unpredictability of climate change.
+Now we can add a global pandemic to the list!

 - In its 30 years, the Weeding Women team has spent approximately 600,000 hours caring for more than 180,000 gardens in WA.